dubinc/dub/README.md

 ## Introduction

-Dub is an open-source link management tool for modern marketing teams to create, share, and track short links.
+Dub.co is the open-source link management infrastructure for modern marketing teams.

 ## Features